What is ASP.NET?

 It uses C# and VB.NET languages to build the website.

-It allows us to separate HTML layout with server-side code.
+It allows us to separate the HTML layout with server-side code.

 It allows us to make the same class name qualifying under a different namespace.